wescasto/ice-bumpers/README.md

 ## Controls

-Gamepads are recommended for best experience, but you can use the arrow keys to control player 1, and w, a, s, and d keys to move player 4.
+Gamepads are recommended for best experience, but you can use the arrow keys and w, a, s, and d keys to control two of the players.

 ## Gamepad support